 Or join the private Facebook group for simple tips on going green!

 I honestly don’t go anywhere without it!
-I have tea to help me relax, tea to help me deal with allergies, and tea to help easy the upset stomach that I ALWAYS get when I go on a long distance road trip.
+I have tea to help me relax, tea to help me deal with year round allergies, and tea to help easy the upset stomach that I ALWAYS get when I go on a long distance road trip.

 To avoid too many boxes, I take a handful of each variety and put it in a large Ziploc bag.
 Tea is easy to make at a hotel or even at a roadside gas station.
 Just take a travel mug, fill with hot water and toss in your tea bag.
 Your car companions will be happy to have you feeling better!